Service & Repair

 - A four-pipe system has supply and return piping.
 The four-pipe system includes a distribution system that contains both hot water supply with return lines and a chilled water supply with return lines.
 That means four-pipe systems can supply heat to one room while cooling another.

 There are differing levels of control by building.
 There are halls where the resident(s) may turn the fan off or set the speed to low, medium, or high.
 In some buildings temperature control is available.
 In a few halls, the fan runs continually to keep air moving in the space.
 The table below describes what’s offered in each residence hall.
-For additional help or information, contact your Area Maintenance Supervisor.
+For additional help or information, contact your Housing Facilities Supervisor.

 |Two-Pipe||Four-Pipe||Fan Speed Control||Temperature Control~||Continuous Running Fan|